My collections are in an annual cycle.... there is so much involved from concept, through design, fits, and production.

 I do a lot of social media posts asking you guys for suggestions and a wish list of what you would like next.
 My tribe of island friends have been with me long time now and they are always eager to email me with suggestions.
 I love that.

-Sometimes I feel that because I live DOWN UNDER on the other side of the planet to most of my customers, I feel like I am perhaps a little outa-touch, but actually I think its an advantage because I am not exposed to what my competitors are doing.
-I am on my own little planet over here, designing things for the tropics from my little stone cottage surrounded by the palm tree's I planted myself.
+Sometimes I feel that because I live DOWN UNDER on the other side of the planet to most of my customers, I feel like I am perhaps a little outa-touch, but actually I think its an advantage because I am not exposed to what my competitors are doing at all.
+I am in my own little design bubble over here, designing things for the tropics from my little stone cottage surrounded by the palm tree's I planted myself.
 Regular beach walks with the kids to keep myself grounded.

 So while I am gathering thoughts and ideas from island friends afar, the collection slowly starts to take shape in my head.